 Bride and Groom Lei Exchange at the start of the Ceremony

 The lei exchange is done before the start of the ceremony when the bride makes her entrance.
 The best man holds the groom’s lei for the bride and the maid of honor holds the bride’s lei for the groom.
-When the bride makes her entrance and meets with her groom they take the leis from maid of honor and best man and adorn each other with them.
+When the bride makes her entrance and meets with her groom they take the leis from the maid of honor and best man and adorn each other with them.
 This can be be used for any island by those getting married in Hawaii.

 Then the officiant begins the ceremony as follows.